nics-dp/petsard/doc_site/content/docs/api/processor.md

 This method requires the input data to be positive.
 It applies log transformation to mitigate the impact of extreme values.

+#### `ScalerLog1p`

+This method requires the input data to be positive.
+It applies log(1 + x) transformation using numpy's log1p function, which provides better numerical stability for values close to zero.
+The inverse transformation uses numpy's expm1 function to restore the original values.

 #### `ScalerTimeAnchor`

 This method scales datetime data by calculating time differences from a reference time series.
 It provides two modes of scaling: